 The monument is located in the center of Columbus Circle at the intersection of Eighth Avenue, Broadway, Central Park South (West 59 Street), and Central Park West.
 It is the point from which all official distances from New York City are measured.

 For more information on these monuments or Central Park, please visit http://www.nycgovparks.org or http://www.centralparknyc.org.

 In conjunction with Tatzu Nishi: Discovering Columbus, Public Art Fund will oversee the conservation of the Columbus Monument in cooperation with the New York City Department of Parks & Recreation.

 In 2005 Columbus Circle was improved with the goal of making it a more hospitable destination for visitors.
-The roadways were reconfigured and the pedestrian walkways and crosswalks enhanced.
-Surrounding the monument, a new granite plaza was installed with specially designed benches and rimmed with seasonal planting beds, to create an oasis in the middle of the Circle.
+The roadways were reconfigured, and the pedestrian walkways and crosswalks were enhanced.
+Surrounding the monument, a new granite plaza was installed with specially designed benches and rimmed with seasonal planting beds to create an oasis in the middle of the Circle.
 The interior fountain was removed, permitting seating at the base of the monument, and was replaced with perimeter fountains that soften the sounds of this busy crossroads.